 The limit on what we owe you

-The reason for the cap: we run the marketplace, but the author wrote the skill and stands behind its substance.
-If a skill caused you a problem, the §05 feedback flow is the first stop, and any claim about what the skill actually does belongs with the author.
+The reason for the cap: we run the marketplace, but the author wrote the Tool and stands behind its substance.
+If a Tool caused you a problem, the §05 feedback flow is the first stop, and any claim about what the Tool actually does belongs with the author.

 Buyer indemnification

-• Your use of a skill — or any output you generated with it — in your firm's work or any matter you handle.
+• Your use of a Tool — or any output you generated with it — in your firm's work or any matter you handle.

-• Redistributing, reselling, republishing, or sharing a skill outside the license in §03, including circumventing the watermark or license-identifier.
+• Redistributing, reselling, republishing, or sharing a Tool outside the license in §03, including circumventing the watermark or license-identifier.

-• Your violation of any applicable law (consumer protection, attorney advertising, data protection, etc.) in how you used the skill or its outputs.
+• Your violation of any applicable law (consumer protection, attorney advertising, data protection, etc.) in how you used the Tool or its outputs.

 • Any other breach of these Terms by you.